Xiaohao-Liu/L-MTP/README.md

 For inference, load a trained L-MTP model and use the provided decoding script.
 The model will automatically use the backward-looking strategy for efficient generation.

-Evaluate the model in NTP mode (this mode is quite compatible with recent evaluation framework, e.g., lm-evaluation-harness and MathRuler) by exporting first.
+Evaluate the model in NTP mode (this mode is quite compatible with the recent evaluation framework.
+In our case, we use _lm_eval_ (EleutherAI/lm-evaluation-harness) for general tasks, _evalplus_ (evalplus/evalplus) for code tasks, and _MathRuler_ (hiyouga/MathRule) for math tasks.) by exporting first.
 ```bash
 CUDA_VISIBLE_DEVICES=4,7 llamafactory-cli export ../configs/merge/gemma3_12B_base_lmtp_stage2.yaml
 ```